vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - **Purpose**: Sender authorization check
 - **Protect**: `RFC5321.MailFrom` (P1 Sender)

 **DKIM**: verifies if the public key (DNS record) of a sending domain, matched the private key that came from the sending server.
 This is a check that the sending domain actually sent the e-mail.
-DKIM must be configured for **each** sending server, such as Exchange Online or any other server/SaaS service.
+DKIM must be configured for **each** sending server, such as Exchange Online or any other sending service.
 - **Purpose**: Message authenticity verification
 - **Protect**: `RFC5322.From` (P2 Sender)